 Afghanistan earthquake: What is MSF doing and how can I help?

-A magnitude 6.0 earthquake has struck eastern Afghanistan.
-At least 800 people are reported to have been killed and more than 2,000 injured.
+Three earthquakes have struck eastern Afghanistan in less than a week.
+At least 2,200 people are reported to have been killed and more than 3,000 injured.

 Entire villages have been reduced to rubble, with many people still trapped.
-Tragically, the death toll is expected to rise significantly.
+Tragically, the death toll is expected to rise.

 The disaster hit the Kunar and Nangarhar provinces.
 The epicentre is in a remote and mountainous area that is difficult to access, making rescue efforts challenging.
-Local hospitals are already overwhelmed.
+Local hospitals were quickly overwhelmed with the injured.
+According to the United Nations, around half a million people are in need of urgent health assistance.

 How can I help MSF in Afghanistan?